Browse FAQs by topic

 If you sent the money after 4pm the funds it will not arrive on the day you sent it, your money will arrive the following day at the latest.

 Does CurrencyFair offer a remittance slip?

 Yes, you can find details of each transfer by clicking on “Deposit and Transfer History”.
 We can send you an official copy of the SWIFT should you require one, at the moment it is not possible via our website- this functionality will be offered shortly as we are currently working on this option.

-I have sent funds to an incorrect account number, what should I do?
+I have sent money into an incorrect account number, what should I do?

 I transferred funds to the correct account number, but wrong account name, what should I do?